GRADUATION 2022

 The Graduation Parade is a Cadet Wing parade that honors the graduating class and symbolizes the assumption of command by the second class.
 During the parade, the graduating class marches away from the Cadet Wing as they pass their command to the rising Firsties.
 Come take in our Cadet Wing’s drill and ceremony skills as they create a visual and symbolic demonstration of our graduating class joining the long blue line.

-Graduation Reception
+Parents Graduation Reception

 Commissioning Ceremonies

 The Commissioning Ceremony is a highly meaningful and historic ceremony for graduates, families and friends.
 Although largely symbolic (the formal commissioning takes place at the Graduation Ceremony), it is both formal and personal.
 Due to the number of highly sought out venues, commissioning ceremonies are taking place during four waves of time after the Graduation Parade.
-Be sure to check with your graduate in which wave their ceremony will take place!
+Be sure to check with your graduate in which wave their ceremony will take place.

 Pre-Graduation Performances

-Gates at Falcon Stadium open at 7:00 am.
+Gates at Falcon Stadium open at 6:30 am.
 Come out early to watch performances by some of the U.S. Air Force Academy’s elite clubs.
-Performance times are as follows: Honor Guard begins at 7:45 am; The Cadet Chorale begins at 8:00 am; The Sabre Drill Team begins at 8:20 am; followed by the a cappella group, “In The Stairwell,” at 8:25 am.
+Performances include the Honor Guard, Cadet Chorale, Sabre Drill Team, U.S. Air Force Academy Band, the all-female a cappella group, Aerodynamics, and the all-male a cappella group, In The Stairwell.

 Graduation Ceremony